Michelangelo: Apprenticeships, 1488–1492

 During Michelangelo's childhood, a team of painters had been called from Florence to the Vatican to decorate the walls of the Sistine Chapel.
 Among them was Domenico Ghirlandaio, a master in fresco painting, perspective, figure drawing and portraiture who had the largest workshop in Florence.
-In 1488, at age 13, Michelangelo was apprenticed to Ghirlandaio.
-The next year, his father persuaded Ghirlandaio to pay Michelangelo as an artist, which was rare for someone of fourteen.
+In 1488, at the age of 13, Michelangelo was apprenticed to Ghirlandaio.
+The next year, his father persuaded Ghirlandaio to pay Michelangelo as an artist, which was rare for someone that young.
 When in 1489, Lorenzo de' Medici, de facto ruler of Florence, asked Ghirlandaio for his two best pupils, Ghirlandaio sent Michelangelo and Francesco Granacci.

-From 1490 to 1492, Michelangelo attended the Platonic Academy, a Humanist academy founded by the Medici.
+From 1490 to 1492, Michelangelo attended the Platonic Academy, a Humanist academy founded by the Medicis.
 There, his work and outlook were influenced by many of the most prominent philosophers and writers of the day, including Marsilio Ficino, Pico della Mirandola and Poliziano.
-At this time, Michelangelo sculpted the reliefs Madonna of the Stairs (1490–1492) and Battle of the Centaurs (1491–1492), the latter based on a theme suggested by Poliziano and commissioned by Lorenzo de' Medici.
+At this time, Michelangelo sculpted the reliefs Madonna of the Stairs and Battle of the Centaurs, the latter based on a theme suggested by Poliziano and commissioned by Lorenzo de' Medici.
 Michelangelo worked for a time with the sculptor Bertoldo di Giovanni.
-When he was seventeen, another pupil, Pietro Torrigiano, struck him on the nose, causing the disfigurement that is conspicuous in the portraits of Michelangelo.
+When he was 17, another pupil, Pietro Torrigiano, struck him on the nose, causing the disfigurement that is conspicuous in the portraits of Michelangelo.